aliceschm/aliceschm/README.md

 -->
 <!-- [https://github-readme-stats-alices-projects-cd83d0c6.vercel.app/](https://github-readme-stats-six-sigma-63.vercel.app/) -->
 ## About Me:
+Hello, I'm Alice!
 Entered the dev world by chance, stayed for the challenge.
 Now turning curiosity into skills, one project at a time.
 Started with Python for automation projects and now focused on full stack development.